WrestleMania XXVII: Preliminary matches

 As the show went live on pay-per-view, R&B singer Keri Hilson performed "America the Beautiful".
 Soon after, The Rock, the guest host, walked to the ring and cut a promo, mocking John Cena as well as firing up the crowd for WrestleMania.

-In the first match Edge (with Christian) defended the World Heavyweight Championship against the 2011 Royal Rumble winner Alberto Del Rio (with Ricardo Rodriguez and Brodus Clay).
+In the first match, Edge (with Christian) defended the World Heavyweight Championship against the 2011 Royal Rumble winner Alberto Del Rio (with Ricardo Rodriguez and Brodus Clay).
 Early in the match, Del Rio focused on Edge's injured arm and Christian fended off Clay and Rodriguez.
 After some back and forth action, the ending came when Edge applied the Edgecator while Del Rio applied the Cross Armbreaker.
 When both men got up, Edge delivered the Spear for the win.
 After the match, Edge and Christian destroyed Del Rio's car.
 This was Edge's last televised match, as he retired the next week on Raw due to a legitimate neck injury.
 Edge has since been medically cleared to wrestle again, returning to in-ring competition nearly 9 years later at the 2020 Royal Rumble.

 The next match pitted Cody Rhodes against Rey Mysterio, who came out dressed as Captain America.
 Rhodes dominated most of the match, however, Mysterio managed to gain control later on.
 The ending saw Mysterio removed Rhodes' face mask and deliver headbutts but Rhodes countered by removing Mysterio's knee brace.
-When Rey went for a dive, Rhodes knocked out Mysterio with the knee brace and executed the Cross Rhodes for the win.
+When Mysterio went for a dive, Rhodes knocked out Mysterio with the knee brace and executed the Cross Rhodes for the win.